fable-compiler/repl/README.md

-# Fable.FCS component
+# Fable REPL

-Example of how to use the `Fable.FCS` component on your web
+## Building locally

+To develop the REPL locally, run the `WatchApp` FAKE target and then open `localhost:8080` in your browser.

-## How to add a sample?
+## How to add a sample

-**This is the documentation of how to add a sample to the REPL, please note it's still in early stage and may change in the future**

-To add a sample, you need to update the `src/samples.json` file.
+To add a sample, you need to add an .fs file to the `public/samples/Samples.fsproj` project (and a corresponding .html file if necessary), the update `public/samples/samples.json`.
 This file is used to generate the samples menu in the browser.

+> If you just want to update on the existing samples, you can do it directly using Github UI and send a PR automatically.

-You can add 3 types or entries:
+You can add three types of entries:

-- Category: adds a title entry to the menu
+- Category: Adds a title entry to the menu
-- SubCategory: adds an entry under a category, and make it collapsible
+- SubCategory: Adds an entry under a category, and make it collapsible
-- MenuItem: adds a classic item which when clicked will load the sample into the REPL
+- MenuItem: Adds a classic item which when clicked will load the sample into the REPL

-**Category**
+### Category

 ```json
 {